biobakery/humann/doc/UserManual.md

 *   ``uniref50_go``: Collapses UniRef50 gene families into a subset of non-redundant, high-level Gene Ontology (GO) categories.
 These associations are inferred from UniProt and a HUMAnN2-specific parsing of the GO hierarchy.

 Users are free to create and use additional mapping files.
 By default, feature abundances (such as gene families) are summed to produce group abundances.
 This is based on the logic that features are instances of particular groups (for example, "Apples" and "Oranges" are instances of the group "Fruits"; 1 Apple and 1 Orange represent 2 Fruits).
 It is also possible to compute the mean feature abundance over groups, which may be more appropriate in cases where an instance of a group contributes instances of its member features (for example, a pathway that is defined by the presence of a set of reactions).

+If the "UNMAPPED" gene abundance feature is included in a user's input to ``regroup_table``, it will automatically be carried forward to the final output.
+In addition, genes that do not group with a non-trivial feature are combined as an "UNGROUPED" group.
+By default, UNGROUPED reflects the total abundance of genes that did not belong to another group (similar in spirit to the "UNINTEGRATED" value reported in the pathway abundance file).

 After regrouping features, users may wish to renormalize the resulting table using the ``humann2_renorm_table`` script.
 This allows users to investigate the relative abundance of their groups of interest, discounting the abundance of features that did not map to a group.